-Clomid, is a cost-effective treatment in women that have irregular menstrual cycles, those who don’t ovulate and have been diagnosed with polycystic ovary syndrome (PCOS), or for women that ovulate normally but have been diagnosed with “unexplained infertility.”
+Clomid is a cost-effective treatment for women that have irregular menstrual cycles, those who don’t ovulate and have been diagnosed with polycystic ovary syndrome (PCOS), or for women that ovulate normally but have been diagnosed with “unexplained infertility.”

 Clomid is an orally administered selective estrogen receptor modulator (also known as SERM) that stimulates the release of the hormones FSH (follicle stimulating hormone) and LH (luteinizing hormone) from the pituitary gland.
 The net effect is to stimulate the ovary to produce one or more eggs.

 Since Clomid can result in the ovulation of more than one egg in a month, there is an approximately 5-10% risk of twins and very small risk of higher-order multiples (three or more) with use.

 WHAT IS THE SUCCESS RATE OF CLOMID?

 Women that are taking Clomid for ovulation have an 80% chance of ovulating on some dose of the drug, usually within the first three months keeping in mind, clomiphene citrate success rates are often dependent on age.
 It is important to note that 40% will conceive.

 In a study of 4,000 cycles for women taking clomiphene citrate and being treated with intrauterine insemination (IUI) for unexplained infertility, it was found that pregnancy rate per cycle was: